FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_pluggable_authorization.md

 ## Plug-in registration

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> identifies the plug-in by the name of its JAR file.
+{{< SecureTransport/componentshortname  >}} identifies the plug-in by the name of its JAR file.
 Plug-ins are discovered and registered at the Admin daemon start.
 Each authorization plug-in is added to the following configuration registry in the **Server configuration** page:

 `Plugins.Authorization.Registry`